arliputraa/Instal-Neo4j-Enterprise-Edition-Ubuntu/README.md

-# Install Neo4j Enterprise Edition in Ubuntu 100% Work and Simple!
+# Install Neo4j Enterprise Edition in Ubuntu

 * Install Java if not instal in ubuntu